What to Do in Montreal: A Complete Guide

 Côte des Neiges

 If you’re feeling hungry, make sure to stop by the Gibeau Orange Julep.
 This iconic orange-shaped restaurant is famous and highly Instagrammable.
-They serve hot dogs, creamy orange drinks, and chips to go (although I’m not personally a fan of orange soda, it holds a special place in the hearts of Quebecers).
+They serve hot dogs, creamy orange drinks, and fries (although I’m not personally a fan of orange soda, it holds a special place in the hearts of Quebecers).
 Additionally, the area offers a wide range of trendy cafes and ethnic restaurants to cater to various tastes.

 Sainte-Hélène Island